mbA2D/Test_Equipment_Control/README.md

 Controlling Various Lab Test Equipment
  - Battery Testing (Capacity, Internal Resistance, SoC-OCV, SoC-IR)
  - DC-DC Converter Testing (Efficiency across input voltage and output loads)

+For an overview of what this program can do, check out this post: https://a2delectronics.ca/2023/05/04/battery-test-with-standard-lab-equipment/

 ## Setup
 ### Prerequisites: